Personal Injury Lawyers in Akron, OH | KNR | FREE Consultations

 The Breach Caused Harm

 The resulting accident caused you harm by disregarding their duty.
-Examples include vehicle accidents, failing to treat an illness, or falling on a neglected property.
+Examples include vehicle accidents, failing to treat an illness, or slipping and falling on a neglected property.

 You Suffered Damages